karimamd/my-portofolio/README.md

 * Trained and tuned ML models and defined reliable performance metrics to judge model performance
 * Tested some out of the box AWS Forecasting tools
 * Cooperated with web developers in integrating the API and querying the data to show in the platform
-* Tools used: AWS Athena, AWS Glue, AWS SageMaker, AWS Forecast, Python, SQL
+* Tools used: AWS Stack (Athena, Glue, SageMaker, Forecast, S3), Python, SQL

 ### Teaching experience
 * I gave Machine Learning Basics courses and seminars for first and second year students in Alexandria university